O-1 Status

 3. Current annual report and/or audited financial statement, or federal corporate income tax return;

-4. Any available promotional pamphlets and brochures which describe the company and its various products, service, etc;
+4. Any available promotional pamphlets and brochures which describe the company/agent and its various products, service, etc;

-6. Full name and title of contact person at company who will coordinate paperwork and the full name and title of the company’s authorized signatory for documents;
+6. Full name and title of contact person (agent or company contact) who will coordinate paperwork and the full name and title of the petitioner’s authorized signatory for documents;

 1. Completed Immigration Questionnaire (CK Form) and Working Visa Addendum (CK Form);